Vampire Princess Miyu: Plot

-The series follows Miyu and her Western Shinma companion Larva.
-The daughter of a human and a Shinma, Miyu was born a vampire and awakened as the Guardian, tasked with hunting down stray Shinma and send them back to the darkness.
+The series takes place in Kyoto, and follows Miyu Yamano and her Western Shinma companion, Larva.
+The daughter of a human and a Shinma, Miyu was born a vampire and awakened as the Guardian.
+She is tasked with hunting down stray Shinma and sending them back to the darkness.
 Before she turns 15, she longs to return to the darkness herself, but not until she has banished the Shinma from Earth and learned who she truly is, as this information has been withheld from her since her awakening.

-Most locations in the series are evocative of traditional Japan.
+Most locations in the series evoke traditional Japan.